afair/email_address/README.md

 validate to the "Provider" (if known), or "Conventional" format defined as the "default" provider.
 You may pass a a list of parameters to select which syntax and network validations to perform.

-Local Validation Option:

-* **:provider** - Uses Syntax rules by for the email provider.
-If not defined, it invokes either Conventional or Standard formats as configured.
-If the provider can be detected by the host name, a specialied rule can be applied, otherwise it validates as Conventional. _Default._
-* **:conventional** - Real-word, Conventional Syntax.
-This is usually the format you want.
-* **:relaxed** - A relaxed version of conventional.
-Use this if you find that format too strict for you.
-* **:standard** - RFC-Compliant Syntax.
-This is usually not what you want, and can allow garbage email addresses to validate.
-* **:none** - Skip local validation.
-Useful if you are using another service to validate the email address.

-Host Validation Option:

-* **:syntax** - Conforms to standard domain name syntax.
-International Domain Names are converted to Punycode. _Default._
-* **:dns** - Perform DNS A-Record lookup on domain.
-Some mis-configured domains just set up a DNS "A" record and not an "MX" record even though the "A" host accepts email.
-DNS checks will take longer, especially if the domain is not registered.
-* **:mx** - Perform DNS MX-Record lookup on domain.
-Require that a MX server must be configured for the domain.
-DNS checks will take longer, especially if the domain is not registered.
-This is usually what you want, unless DNS lookups slow down your processing.
-* **:connect** - Attempt connection to remote mail server.
-This could be a slow operation, as it must perform the DNS lookup, then attempt to connect to a remote server that may be greylisting your connection, especially if it detects too many bogus connections originating from your IP address.
-Most servers will not accept connections from dynamically assigned IP addresses such as home networks and shared hosting environments like AWS.

-Address Validation Option:

-* **:parts** -  Validate the Local and Host parts only.
-This is usually what you want. _Default._
-* **:smtp** - Perform SMTP email verification.
-Performs a DNS lookup, connects to the mail server, sends an appropriate HELO, MAIL FROM, and RCPT TO command to determine if the email address is accepted, then disconnects.
-It can be a very slow process, cause problems in reputation from your IP address, and may not accurately report the non-existence of an email address.
-Additionally, if you have too many unknown addresses you are verifying, the remote server could classify it as  "dictionary attack" and block you.
-In other words: do not do this unless you know exactly what you are doing and the ramifications of it.
-* **:external_name or Proc** -  a predefined symbol or a proc accepting an email address string and returning an array of error messages (empty if valid).
-This Allows you to invoke custom code intended to call out to an external email address validation service.
-This could be wrapped into a plugin gem named like "email\_address-*servicename*" which defines a method name specified as a symbol.
-This is not called if the address fails local host validation.

-The validation (and errors) check takes a hash of validation options for :local, :host, and :address.
-Each can override with a given symbol name matching the rules defined above, or a callable code block.
-The block must return an array of error messages, which would be empty if valid.

-    EmailAddress.valid?(address, local: :provider, host: :mx, address: :parts)

 #### Comparison